Clinical Trials (PDQ®)

 - Fertile patients must use effective contraception during and for ≥ 6 months after completion of study therapy

-- No significant cardiac abnormalities as assessed by MUGA scan or ECHO AND cardiac ejection fraction ≥ 45% in patients with a history of hypertension or cardiac symptoms
+- No significant cardiac abnormalities as assessed by multiple gated acquisition scan (MUGA) or ECHO AND cardiac ejection fraction ≥ 45% in patients with a history of hypertension or cardiac symptoms

 - Hepatitis B-negative (i.e., hepatitis B surface antigen-negative or anti-hepatitis B core antigen-negative)